Student Clubs and Organizations

 The Trout Bums’ activities focus on helping to protect and preserve freshwater systems through education and service and bringing together experienced and beginning anglers.
 Every semester Trout Bums engages in multiple community service projects and hosts a fishing trip to a fishery such as the Salmon River.

-- Undergraduate Student Association (USA)Tuesdays at 5:15pm in 110 Moon Library
+- Undergraduate Student Association (USA)Mondays at 5pm in 110 Moon Library

 Also known as Student Council, this is the umbrella organization for all student groups on campus and primary sponsor of student social activities and programs.
 Founded in 1919, the USA serves as the representative voice and student government for the undergraduate student body.
 USA's purpose is to unite those who wish to promote the social, academic, cultural and professional interests of the student body.
 If you are an undergrad who paid the activity fee, you are already a member...come to the meetings!
 USA meets on Wednesdays at 6pm in the Moon Conference Room.

 - The Wildlife SocietyThursdays (biweekly) at 6:30pm in 213 Bray Hall

 The Wildlife Society is an international organization committed to managing, conserving, and studying wildlife populations and habitats.
 The TWS chapter here at SUNY-ESF is made up of enthusiastic students who are committed to just that.
 Our goal is to set up opportunities to gain professional wildlife experience, which betters our members chance of getting a job.
 By volunteering on various projects and networking with professionals, we all gain insight of the wildlife field.